Let the Right One In (novel): Lindqvist

 An adaptation directed by Jakob Hultcrantz Hansson with a script by John Ajvide Lindqvist premiered March 16, 2011, on Uppsala Stadsteater, Uppsala.
 It premiered at Nord-Trøndelag Teater in Steinkjer, Norway, on November 15, 2012.

 Thorne

-A new stage adaptation produced by Marla Rubin and the National Theatre of Scotland written by Jack Thorne directed by John Tiffany, assisted Justin Martin, by premiered at Dundee Rep Theatre in June 2013 and transferred to the Royal Court Theatre for November and December 2013.
+A new stage adaptation produced by Marla Rubin and the National Theatre of Scotland written by Jack Thorne directed by John Tiffany, assisted by Justin Martin, premiered at Dundee Rep Theatre in June 2013 and transferred to the Royal Court Theatre for November and December 2013.
 The show transferred to the Apollo Theatre in March 2014, having received positive reviews from a number of national media outlets.
 The production toured to New York with a run at St. Ann's Warehouse in 2015.

 Thorne's play premiered at Rogaland Teater in Stavanger, Norway on January 24, 2015, in a new production as La den rette komme inn.

 In October to November 2022, a production directed by Alexander Berlage was performed by Darlinghurst Theatre in Sydney, Australia, presented by arrangement with Marla Rubin Productions.
 Will McDonald played Oskar, while Ell was played by Sebrina Thornton-Walker.